Generic Name: Ibalizumab

 Dosing Info: NA

-Ibalizumab’s interactions with drugs used to treat HIV or other medications are not fully known.
-Ibalizumab might interact with other medications, including those used to treat HIV.
+Trogarzo’s interactions with drugs used to treat HIV or other medications are not fully known.
+Trogarzo might interact with other medications, including those used to treat HIV.
 It is important that your personal physician and/or the research nurse or study investigator be aware of all drugs you are taking, including those you buy without a prescription.